home-assistant/home-assistant.io/source/_integrations/mcp_server.markdown

 ### Example: Claude for Desktop

-See [MCP Quickstart: For Claude Desktop Users](https://modelcontextprotocol.io/quickstart/user#for-claude-desktop-users) for a detailed guide on using Claude Desktop with an MCP server.
+See [MCP Quickstart: For Claude Desktop Users](https://modelcontextprotocol.io/quickstart/user#for-claude-desktop-users) for a detailed guide on using Claude for Desktop with an MCP server.
 It is recommended to get the example server working first before using the Home Assistant MCP Server.

 Claude for Desktop currently only supports local MCP servers using the [stdio](https://modelcontextprotocol.io/docs/concepts/transports#standard-input-output-stdio)